paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 ## Instructions

+Update the code of the application to meet the following deliverables.
+Where appropriate, follow RESTful naming conventions and the MVC pattern to divide responsibility.

+***Read through these deliverables carefully to understand the requirements for this code challenge.
+Tackle them one by one, as they build on each other sequentially.***

 1. To log that a specific guest appeared on a certain episode, we'll need to store some additional data. **Make the necessary updates to the schema** so that:
     - Guest can appear on many episodes
     - Episode can have multiple guests